-28 Presentation by Steve Trenchard at 'Staff Engagement in the NHS' conference, University of Sussex, 25 February 2014.
+27 Presentation by Steve Trenchard at 'Staff Engagement in the NHS' conference, University of Sussex, 25 February 2014

 - Ensure that the training and expected behaviours are reinforced at intervals.
-Use every opportunity: meetings, workshops, training on other topics such as health and safety, diversity, performance management etc to repeat the messages about good people management behaviours.
+Use every opportunity meetings, workshops, training on other topics such as health and safety, diversity, performance management etc to ensure that the messages about good people management behaviours are repeated.
 It can be very easy for managers to slip into 'task' mode when the pressure is on. - Provide training in coaching.
 Engaging managers typically adopt a coaching style with their teams, including coaching poor performers to improve.
 This style comes naturally to some people, while others will need to learn the techniques.
 Managers who are known to be good coaches can act as mentors to others who are relatively new to coaching principles. - Encourage managers to self-asses and gather feedback.
 Some Trusts use 360 or 180 degree feedback, enabling managers to gain a rounded picture of their performance.
 However, this can be expensive, especially if implemented at every managerial level.
-An alternative is to offer managers a tool they can use - either for self-reflection alone, or for sharing with their own manager and/or their team.
-IES's research-based29 self-assessment questionnaire for line managers is included as an appendix for you to use in your organisation. - Ensure line managers know how to manage poor performance and poor behaviour.
+An alternative is to offer managers a self-assessment tool that they can use either for self-reflection alone, or for sharing with their own manager and/or their team.
+IES's research-based28 self-assessment tool is attached to this guide as an appendix, for use within your organisation.
+It is aimed at line and middle managers, but you might want to try it yourself! - Ensure line managers know how to manage poor performance and poor behaviour.
 This is always a difficult thing to do, particularly if the situation does not improve after the coaching stage and there is a need to invoke formal procedures.
 However, tackling poor performance and behaviour within the team is appreciated by the rest of the team, so is likely to raise engagement levels overall.
 Many managers will only have to take people through formal disciplinary processes and few times in their lives, so it is very important to not only provide training, but also support from HR about the policies and procedures to use.

-4.3 Organisation
+5.3 Organisation